dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Collar Accessory.md

 A cute red collar purchased by a human for their pet.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Collar Accessory

 Sorting priority: 16700

-Item uid: Collar Accessory